Flying with toddlers: A survival guide

 Plan activities in 15-minute increments

 Nothing’s more exciting to a toddler than a new toy or game.
 But that newness wears off quickly given their short attention spans.
-So think about packing new things for them to experience every 15 minutes or so when they’ll get bored and want a change.
+So think about packing new activities for them to experience every 15 minutes or so when they’ll get bored and want a change.

 Use wrapping paper or tissue to wrap up little toys for them to discover one by one.
 Vinyl sticker books are another fun and mess-free diversion.
 Regular crayons roll-off tray tables, so pack some triangular ones along with coloring pages.